maijake/devcc/guides/git.md

     team is assigned a branch, which will be merged to the mainline, when the team has it's branch stable.

-Merging is the opposite action of branching, where multiple changes are combined together.
-Merging becomes increasingly difficult, when more time has elapsed since the change, when number of changes increase, changes contain large rewrites, changes are semantically incompatible or conflicting, etc.
+In merging, multiple changes are combined together.
+It is the opposite action of branching.
+Merging becomes increasingly difficult, when more time has elapsed since the change, when the number of changes increase, changes contain large rewrites, changes are semantically incompatible or conflicting, etc.

 [Continuous Delivery](http://www.amazon.com/gp/product/0321601912)